The UMB ICTR Brings Together Experts Across Campus To Provide These FREE! Research Services to UMB Faculty*:

 ICTR Voucher (micro-grant) Program

-The ICTR Vouchers Program awards vouchers (micro grants) — valued up to $10,000 for funded projects and up to $5,000 for unfunded projects — for CIBR, GCRC, BIORESCO, NORC, IDS services, and UMMC basic lab test services as well as off-campus community-engaged research service expenses to enable preliminary work and generation of pilot data on clinical translational research projects and to defray the cost of these services.
+The ICTR Vouchers Program awards vouchers (micro grants) to help defray the costs for services needed from other UMB Cores, such as CIBR, GCRC, BIORESCO, NORC, and IDS services, as well as off-campus community-engaged research services.
+ICTR Vouchers — valued up to $10,000 for funded projects and up to $5,000 for unfunded projects — enable preliminary work and generation of pilot data on clinical translational research projects.
+Applications accepted every 2 months.

 ICTR ATIP Grant Program